natemella/Paper/Paper/manuscript.md

 Graph 2 caption:
 In figure 2, the bars represent the range for the min AUROC and max AUROC of each algorithm that used a particular data type.
 Bar colors represent data types.
-As shown, there is immense variability of AUROC values between data types, algorithms, and cancer types signifying a need to
+As shown, there is immense variability of AUROC values between data types, algorithms, and cancer types signifying a need to strategically pick algorithms according to the appropriate cancer type and data type.
- - variability: AUROC, Data Types, Algorithms
- - Huge most predictive cancer types
+ Overall, it appears that STAD is the most predictive cancer type.

 **Graph 3**